Can students do the Specialist Ministry modules first?

 What support will I get from the Diocese as a supervisor?

 The Director of Studies will be in contact with you at the beginning of the course and towards the end of programme.
 We don't want to pressure you so we won't be constantly in touch, but if there are any issues that arise during training please get in contact with us straight away and we will do everything we can to help.

 What other support will students have?

 Students will have regular study days with module leaders and specialist speakers as well as being able to contact module leaders and the Director of Studies whenever they need to.
 Each student who is taking a module for assessment will be allocated an academic tutor from the second year onwards.
 The tutor will meet them, in a msall group setting, once a fortnight or so for a 'drop in' coffee and chat session.
 Tutors will also comment on their student's posts in the discussion forum.
 In addition to this we will encourage students to gather around them supportive 'critical friends' in the church and for those studying on the full CMM programme we will also strongly advise the support of a Spiritual Director.

 Is the Certificate of Mission and Ministry (CMM) a University Qualification?

-No, the CMM is only valid in the Diocese and it does not have anything to do with a University, though the second level modules are at university undergraduate level.
+No, the CMM is only valid in the Diocese and it does not have anything to do with a University, though the advanced level modules are at university undergraduate level.
 If students want to do a University course at any time they may be able to put some of their learning towards whatever qualification they wanted to take but that would be up to the University to decide.